jacobzed/ppt-test/README.md

 1. How did you verify that everything works correctly?
 2. How long did it take you to complete the task?
 3. What else could be done to your solution to make it ready for production?

-Overall you should aim to spend between 2 and 3 hours on the task.